Pink Floyd – A Momentary Lapse Of Reason

 I'd say yes main reason, it has been pressed on better vinyl + master engineering is noicably superior!

-I flicked my original for the replacement cost a solid improvement and investment 101. - Edited one year agoA fantastic flat pressing and no noise.
+I flicked my original for the replacement cost a solid improvement and investment 101. - Edited 3 years agoA fantastic flat pressing and no noise.
 I love this album but not as a PF album...more like a really good classic rock album from the 80s.
 Fav song for me is On the Turning Away.
 I am not very upset that this is cut from a digital file as everything other than bass and drums is recorded in 80s lousy digital anyway...actually its probably better than Pro Tools sound...so never mind.
 Still a really really amazing album and worth every penny to own.

 Release